ahmadalwy3/ahmadalwy3/Privileged-Pages.md

 For Firefox - `addons.mozilla.org/*`

-- Just like Chrome, Firefox's WebExtensions will also cease to work.
+- Just like Chrome, Firefox's WebExtensions will also cease to work on that page/s.